FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-14-kapor-capital-interview.md

 For example, I freelanced this past December for AlterConf, which is a traveling conference series that provides safe opportunities for marginalized people and those who support them in the tech and gaming industries.
 The hackathons I've been an organizer of in the past all heavily focused on recruiting a diverse body of students.

 I've mentored aspiring female techies through the WiTNY (Women in Technology and Entrepreneurship in New York) program that is fully funded by Cornell Tech and aims to facilitate, encourage and enable a significant increase in the participation of women in both higher education and entrepreneurship in fields related to technology within New York.
 I also have held over 15 video chat sessions with potential coding bootcamp students who have successfully gone on to coding bootcamps like Fullstack Academy, Hack Reactor, and MakerSquare.
-Through Code.org, I’ve also tutored kids at the elementary, middle, and high school level on how to get started in the tech field.
+Through Code.org, I've also tutored kids at the elementary, middle, and high school level on how to get started in the tech field.

 When it comes to speaking, I've given talks on alternative forms of education (coding bootcamps) and one can get started as a developer.